justinwash/minotaur-mania/README.md

 - npm start
 # Get it Running on windows (fuck node)

-- Run the shortcut, "TIC-80 - Local Storage".
-This will open a terminal on the current directory.
-    - Navigate to your directory.
+- Add TIC-80 to your PATH
+- Run "TIC-80 ." if the executable is stored in your local copy of this repo.
+    If not, you'll need to navigate to the repo directory with "cd /.." to escape TIC-80's safe-zone.
 - Load your script, and run

         load [YOUR_SCRIPT].tic